bartoszlenar/Validot/docs/DOCUMENTATION.md

 - Validation result presents messages in:
   - [ToString](#tostring) - prints messages preceded by their paths, each in a separate line.
-  - [MessageMap](#messagemap) - dictionary that holds collections of messages grouped by the paths.
+  - [MessageMap](#messagemap) - a dictionary that holds collections of messages grouped by the paths.

 #### WithCode